iter8-tools/iter8/doc_files/iter8_crd.md

       # the maximum traffic increment per iteration (optional)
       # default is 2.0
+      # Used by check_and_increment algorithm
+      # Ignored by other algorithms
       trafficStepSize: 20

-      # The required confidence in the recommeded traffic split (optional)
+      # The required confidence in the recommended traffic split (optional)
       # default is 0.95
       # Used by bayesian routing algorithms
       # Ignored by other algorithms